ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 .. warning::
     Because this feature is in such an early stage of development, the installation is only recommended for experienced users.

-.. doc::`Install <../install>` the 16.04/devel/rc channel on your supported device
+- :doc:`Install <../install>` the 16.04/devel channel on your supported device
 - Activate developer mode on your device.
 - Connect the device to your computer computer and run the following commands::